 macOS updates are supposed to be easy and straightforward via Software Update or the Apple App Store, but a major macOS upgrade can cause serious problems due to varying hardware and software profiles on a given Mac computer.

-To reduce the risk of macOS installation failure, Apple temporarily (or for good) discontinued offering standalone delta or combo update files from macOS Big Sur 11.0.1 and requires all users to download the same installer for an update regardless of what version of macOS is running on Mac.
+To reduce the risk of macOS installation failure, Apple temporarily (or for good) discontinued offering standalone delta or combo update files from macOS Big Sur 11.0.1 and requires all users to download the same installer for an update regardless of what version of macOS is running on the Mac.

 2. Mac won't start up after macOS Catalina update